thparash/boggle/README.md

 $ docker-compose up --build
 ```

 Once the application is ready, you should see a message saying that the server is listening for requests.
-By default, the application will listen on port 8080.
+By default, the application will listen on port 8080, but you can change it by editing 'docker-compose.yml' file.

 Verify that the application is ready by navigating to your server address in your preferred web browser.